-2012 was another season with 100% successful tours!
+2012 and 2013 were 100% successful!
 Every day the operators were able to go out the have seen Whale Sharks!
 That answers the question “How is the chance for me actually to see a Whale Shark?”
 Ningaloo is the worlds leading Whale Shark destination with a “non sighting policy” in place, so if you don’t see a Whale Shark on your trip, you get the next possible spot for free (Not always the next day though!!!!)
 This is a whole chapter in itself so please read more on the Whale Shark page.

 Manta Ray Tour in Coral Bay (all year round)